 Dancy Mandarin / Tangerine Tree Information and Care

-Our Dancy Mandarin tree is grown in standard, semi-dwarf, and dwarf form.
-The semi-dwarf and standard citrus tree has a single trunk and branch out to form a canopy.
-Dwarf citrus are topped low, as a result grow as a bush.
+Our Dancy Mandarin trees are grown in Standard, Semi-Dwarf, and Dwarf forms.
+This Semi-Dwarf and Standard citrus tree has a single trunk and branches out to form a canopy.
+Dwarf citrus are topped low, as a result they grow as a bush.
 These are great for pots!
 Although a citrus tree can grow over 20 feet tall, most prune to keep them short.
-Therefore, many grow mandarin trees 9 – 15 feet tall.
-When it comes to spacing, plant citrus trees as close as 9 feet apart.
-Provide more space to allow for larger growth.
-The mandarin tree is a great choice for the home garden.
+Therefore, many people grow mandarin trees 9 – 15 feet tall.
+When it comes to spacing, plant citrus trees as close as 9 feet apart and provide more space to allow for larger growth.
+The mandarin tree is a great choice for a home garden.
 Its small size will serve as a beautiful ornamental, as well as provide many fruit.

 How To Plant, Water, and Fertilize A Mandarin Citrus Tree